jhsu802701/rails_from_scratch_rails5/README.md

 ## Things Worth Remembering
 * Do NOT mix files and comments on the same line in .gitignore.
 The filename/path MUST have its own dedicated line.
-* If the "rails test" command is called from a script within a script (instead of being called directly or called through a script), some of the minitest-reporter options may not work, and this is why there is duplication between the build_fast.sh script and the all.sh script.
+* When you run the "rails test" command from a script within a script, some of the minitest-reporter features (like the green/red output) won't work, and the AwesomeReporter option will throw an error message and prevent the tests from running.
+This is why the all.sh script must call the "rails test" command directly instead of calling it indirectly through the build_fast.sh script.